Author: James Clark

 What is real-time analytics?

 Real-time analytics/reporting refers to a collection of data that reflects the most recent activities and actions of users on your site.
-This can include the number of visitors, the pages they visited, traffic source, events triggered, and so on.
+This can include the number of visitors, the pages they visited, traffic sources, events triggered, and so on.

-Many analytics tools, including both Google Analytics 4 and Adobe Analytics, offer some kind of “real-time” reporting.
+Many analytics tools, including both Google Analytics 4 and Adobe Analytics, offer some kind of ‘real-time’ reporting.
 Some marketers may treat this kind of report as a vanity exercise: it’s nice to know that there are five people on my site at the moment, but how exactly does that help me make business decisions?

 Site owners will often move on to other reports where they can access historic data and start to understand trends over time.
 But, real-time reporting is incredibly useful once you understand how to apply it.